adamsitnik/adamsitnik.github.io/_posts/2019-01-10-ConcurrencyVisualizer-Profiler.md

 ## Summary

 Concurrency Visualizer is very powerfull tool that can visualize concurrent code in user-friendly way.
-It's a plugin for Visual Studion which can be downloaded for free from [Visual Studio Market Place](https://marketplace.visualstudio.com/items?itemName=Diagnostics.ConcurrencyVisualizer2017).
+It's a plugin for Visual Studio which can be downloaded for free from [Visual Studio Market Place](https://marketplace.visualstudio.com/items?itemName=Diagnostics.ConcurrencyVisualizer2017).

-I really encourage you to read the [docs](https://docs.microsoft.com/en-us/visualstudio/profiling/concurrency-visualizer) and watched some [Channel 9 videos](https://channel9.msdn.com/Search?term=Concurrency%20Visualizer) and give it a try.
+I really encourage you to read the [docs](https://docs.microsoft.com/en-us/visualstudio/profiling/concurrency-visualizer) and watch some [Channel 9 videos](https://channel9.msdn.com/Search?term=Concurrency%20Visualizer) and give it a try.

 With the new BenchmarkDotNet feature you can get the trace file by running a single command from the console!